-All assignments and projects must be submitted in myClass using MS Office software.
+All assignments and projects must be submitted in myClass using Microsoft Office software.
 Quizzes, assignments, and projects are due in myClass or Connect on the dates set by the instructor.
-Late assignments will have a 10% per day late penalty applied up to 4 calendar days.
-On day 5 a grade of zero will be assigned.
+Late assignments will not be accepted.
+No extensions or re-writes will be granted.
+Any missed assignments will receive a grade of zero.